The Dual Nature of GHZ9: Coexisting Active Galactic Nuclei and Star Formation Activity in a Remote X-ray Source at z = 10.145: Nature of the X-ray emission

-If Eddington-limited, the BH mass estimated for GHZ9 would require an initial seed of $\sim$10$^6$ M$_{\odot}$ at z=18 \citep[yellow solid line from Fig.~\ref{fig:MassBH}, see][]{Valiante2016}.
-Allowing for past super-Eddington accretion with f$_{Edd}$ = 1.5 (f$_{Edd}$ = 2) would alleviate the need to grow the black hole in GHZ9 from a 10$^6$ M$_{\odot}$ heavy seed already in place at z=18, reducing the required masses to lighter seeds of 10$^4$ M$_{\odot}$ (10$^2$ M$_{\odot}$) at z = 25 \citep{Valiante2016}, as shown by the pink dashed (blue dot-dashed) line in Fig.~\ref{fig:MassBH}.
-We note that \cite{Dayal2024} and \cite{Huang2024} proposed a sub-Eddington accretion scenario onto a supermassive primordial black hole seed of $\sim$10$^4$ M$_{\odot}$ for GHZ9.
+If Eddington-limited, the BH mass estimated for GHZ9 would require an initial seed of $\sim$10$^6$ M$_{\odot}$ at z=18 \citep[yellow solid line from Figure~\ref{fig:MassBH}, see][]{Valiante2016}.
+Allowing for past super-Eddington accretion with f$_{Edd}$ = 1.5 (f$_{Edd}$ = 2) would alleviate the need to grow the BH in GHZ9 from a 10$^6$ M$_{\odot}$ heavy seed already in place at z=18, reducing the required masses to lighter seeds of 10$^4$ M$_{\odot}$ (10$^2$ M$_{\odot}$) at z = 25 \citep{Valiante2016}, as shown by the pink dashed (blue dot-dashed) line in Figure~\ref{fig:MassBH}.
+We note that \cite{Dayal2024} and \cite{Huang2024} proposed a sub-Eddington accretion scenario onto a supermassive primordial BH seed of $\sim$10$^4$ M$_{\odot}$ for GHZ9.

-The high black hole mass points towards a high M$_{BH}$/M$_{star}$ ratio (Fig.~\ref{fig:MassBH}, right panel).
+The high BH mass points towards a high M$_{BH}$/M$_{star}$ ratio (Figure~\ref{fig:MassBH}, right panel).
 When considering M$_{star}$ obtained with the best-fit f$_{AGN}$=0.3, the M$_{BH}$ derived for $\Gamma$ = 2.3 ($\Gamma$ = 1.8) implies an M$_{BH}$/M$_{star}$= 0.33$\pm$0.22 (0.10$\pm$0.07).
-Such a high ratio is in agreement with the analysis in \citet{Kovacs2024}, and consistent with typical values measured in high redshift AGN \citep[e.g.,][]{Maiolino2023,Furtak2024}.
+Such a high ratio is in agreement with the analysis in \citet{Kovacs2024}, and consistent with typical values measured in high-redshift AGN \citep[e.g.,][]{Furtak2024, Maiolino2023}.